1 in 8

 How can I track hydration while on Ozempic or Wegovy?

-P Water App tracks hydration by monitoring bathroom visit frequency rather than requiring you to log every glass of water.
-Research shows that well-hydrated adults average 7+ bathroom visits per day.
-By logging each trip with a single tap on your iPhone or Apple Watch, you get objective hydration data without the burden of counting ounces.
+P supports hydration awareness by logging bathroom visit frequency rather than requiring you to log every glass of water.
+By logging each trip with a single tap on your iPhone or Apple Watch, you get a simple bathroom pattern without the burden of counting ounces.

-This is especially valuable on GLP-1 medications where suppressed appetite may cause you to drink less without realizing it.
-A decline in bathroom frequency is an early warning sign of dehydration.
+This is especially useful on GLP-1 medications where suppressed appetite may cause you to drink less without realizing it.
+A decline in bathroom frequency can be a useful hydration cue, especially if it happens alongside nausea, vomiting, diarrhea, or unusually dark urine.